mars11121/DuDoTrans/README.md

 - The “NIH-AAPM-Mayo Clinic Low Dose CT Grand Challenge” dataset ([NIH-AAPM 2017](https://www.aapm.org/grandchallenge/lowdosect/)) could be acquired from [here](https://aapm.app.box.com/s/eaw4jddb53keg1bptavvvd1sf4x3pe9h).
 Note that the download link is updated 2021, and our experimental data is chosen before and differs from the current one, while this doesn't affect the model comparison.
 - The COVID-19 dataset is in-house dataset.

+## Data Preparation (NIH-AAPM)
+After downloading the dataset from [here](https://aapm.app.box.com/s/eaw4jddb53keg1bptavvvd1sf4x3pe9h), put the train/test data (original dcm files) in the corresponding workdir "path to train" and "path to test".

+## Training
+Run the training script on NIH-AAPM dataset.

+`python train.py`

+## Testing
+If  you want to test the model which has been trained on the NIH-AAPM dataset, run the testing script as following.

+`python test.py`

 # Citation
 If you use our code or models in your work or find it is helpful, please cite the corresponding paper: